What we know about disappearance of Wis. girl Jayme Closs

-Three days after a cryptic 911 call led police to discover the bodies of Jayme's parents in their Wisconsin home, the 13-year-old girl remains missing.
-Investigators have received more than 400 tips and have not confirmed any credible sightings.
+Since authorities received a cryptic 911 call and discovered the bodies of Jayme's parents in their home near the town of Barron early Monday, investigators have received more than 400 tips and have not confirmed any credible sightings of the girl.

-But the sheriff said he has a "100 percent expectation that she's alive."
+But the sheriff said he has a "100% expectation that she's alive."

 Motive in parents' death is unclear